Mighty Ships, Brave Men: Oklahoma, Utah And Arizona

 Heiney was as taken as I expected.
 I caught him rendering a salute at the wall that bears the names of Arizona’s 1177 dead – a universal act of respect from a Soldier.

 The launch returned with another group of tourists and we boarded for the return voyage.
 I often wish we had taken pictures, but we didn’t take pictures of each other as a matter of policy and it was a hard habit to break.
 I don’t have one picture of my best friend – I still see him at night sometimes.

 Back on dry land, we made our way over to the Bowfin museum where I asked to use the phone and called Capt.
 Bolton to give them an ETA at the Ford Island gate.
-Ford Island was a secured area that housed a lot of intelligence operations and electronic surveillance type stuff; it required special authorization to get on the Island.
+Ford Island is a secured area that houses a lot of intelligence operations and electronic surveillance type stuff; it requires special authorization to get on the Island.

 Marie was a regular volunteer at the gift shop making us the center of attention for the three or so employees and volunteers on duty that day.
 Marie and the Captain only needed about 15 minutes to get from their house to the Bowfin.

 I was unaware that Capt.
 Bolton started his career as a 17-year-old radioman on a submarine identical to the Bowfin.
 He gave Heiney the hundred dollar tour.
 His connection to the Bowfin organization gave him the ability to take Heiney beyond the marked boundaries of the museum showing him parts of the boat no tourist would normally get to see.

 We went directly to Captain Bolton’s house on Ford Island.
 Captain Bolton was one of the top intelligence officers in the Pacific theater and it was his retirement tour.
 I assume that’s why he was assigned one of the nicest quarters I have ever seen; a 1940’s beach house on the part of the West Shore of the island that was curved giving the house a 270-degree waterfront view.